kalisio/skeleton/docs/guides/howtos/pwa.md

 For a reference implementation, see [kApp/src/boot/kdk.js](https://github.com/kalisio/kApp/blob/master/src/boot/kdk.js#L70).
 :::

-### Step 5: Handle Push Notifications in the Service Worker
+### Step 5: Handle push notifications in the service worker

 The service worker is responsible for receiving and displaying push notifications.
 Update the custom service worker file to handle push events and notification clicks.